MagnumOpuses/allJobAdsWidget/README.md

 [A JobTech Project]( https://www.jobtechdev.se)

 # All Job Ads Widget v 1.0
+Use at you own risk.
+This widget is using a backend service that not yet is in production mode, therefore no promises about robustness or correctness.
+The api endpoint can be altered with no notice and effect the widget function.

 Do you want to help?
 Get involved! see [CONTRIBUTING]( https://github.com/MagnumOpuses/allJobAdsWidget/blob/master/CONTRIBUTING.md)